Shaedul/SEE_Devops/README.md

 ## Gitlab Runner Configure
 #### Install Gitlab Runner

-1. Make sure that you are in the working directory :
+1. Make sure that you are in the working directory :<br>
 `cd ~/<git_root_folder>/SEE_Devops/pipeline/serverintegration`

-2. Now enter into vagrant by this ssh command :
+2. Now enter into vagrant by this ssh command :<br>
 `sudo vagrant ssh`

 #### Register the Runner to Build imagegallery project

-1. Firstly, register the gilab-runner following command:
+1. Firstly, register the gilab-runner following command:<br>
 `sudo gitlab-runner register`

 2. Enter the requested information as follows: